These chocolate chip blondies are rich, dense and perfectly gooey. They are ideal if you need a quick delicious dessert.

 - brown sugar – either dark or light, dark sugar will give a richer caramel flavour.

-- butter – I have also made these with vegetable oil and they turn out great.
+- butter – we have also made these with vegetable oil and they turn out great.

 - vanilla – extract